 Meeting Point

-The middle of La Fonda on the Plaza (100 E San Francisco St, Santa Fe, NM 87501, U.S.) See Map
+Our guide will meet you in front of the La Fonda on the Plaza.
+(100 E San Francisco St, Santa Fe, NM 87501, U.S.).

 Cancellation Policy